stakecube/StakeCubeProtocol/docs/api/tokens.md

 **All Tokens**

-Returns the complete 'state' of SCP, including all tokens with their meta data, owners/accounts, activity and balances.
+Returns the complete 'state' of non-divisible, SCP-1-Based tokens, including all their meta data, owners/accounts, activity and balances.

 ```bash
 GET /api/v1/tokens/getalltokens